 Examples of high-performance SOC designs include processors for high-end gaming (cf. the SOC Consumer Stationary (SOC-CS) Driver, below) and networking applications.
 SOCs for high-speed networking drive requirements for off-chip I/O signaling (which in turn create significant challenges to test, assembly and packaging, and design).
 Historically, chip I/O speed (per-pin bandwidth) has been scaling more slowly than internal clock frequency.
 During the past decade, high-speed links in technology initially developed for long-haul communication networks have found increasing use in other applications.
-The high-speed I/O eliminates the slow board settling problems by using point-to-point connections and treating the wire as a transmission line, culminating with today's serial links at over 10 Gbit/s.
+The high-speed I/O eliminates the slow board settling problems by using point-to-point connections and treating the wire as a transmission line, culminating with today's state-of-the-art serial links at 10 Gbit/s, now moving to 40 Gbit/s and 100 Gbit/s.
 Future networking requires scalable, power-limited, cost-driven SOC solutions that can deliver rich multimedia content and support advanced IP-based applications and services (seamless mobility, entertainment, home networking, etc.).
-Given the fundamental differences between core speeds and memory/IO latencies, the trajectory for networking SOCs is toward multicore architectures with heterogeneous on-demand accelerator engines, and with integration of on-board switch fabric and L3 caches.
+Given the fundamental differences between core speeds and memory and I/O latencies, the trajectory for networking SOCs is toward multicore architectures with heterogeneous on-demand accelerator engines, and with integration of on-board switch fabric and L3 caches.
 We now motivate and describe a new multicore SOC platform architecture - the SOC Networking Driver - which targets the embedded networking space.
-Our discussion highlights the rich integration of both "More Moore" (geometric scaling and equivalent scaling) and "More Than Moore" (functional diversification) in this networking driver.